DALAI-project/Train_document_classification/README.md

 The parameter values can be set in command line when initiating training:

 `python train.py --lr 0.0001 --batch_size 16 --num_epochs 15 --early_stop_threshold 2 --random_seed 8765 --device cpu`

-### Parameter for data augmentation

-Data augmentations are used for increasing the diversity of the data and thus for helping to reduce overfitting.
-The available augmentation options are
-- `identity`: This augmentation option only resizes the image to the required model input size (224 x 224) and transforms it into a PyTorch tensor form.
-This is the choice when no augmentations should be applied during model training.
-- `rotate`: Image is rotated randomly between zero and 180 degrees.
-- `color`: The brightness, hue, contrast and saturation values of the image are transformed randomly on a defined scale.
-- `sharpness`: The sharpness of the image is transformed randomly on a defined scale.
-- `blur`: The blurriness of the image is transformed randomly on a defined scale.
-- `pad`: Padding of 3, 10 or 25 pixels is added to all sides of the image.
-The color of the padding is either black or white.
-- `perspective`: Transforms the perspective of the image based on randomly chosen values from a defined scale.
-- `None`: This option selects randomly an augmentation for each image from the above list.
-The options are weighted so that 'identity' is chosen with 40% probability, while each of the other augmentations has 10% probability of being selected.

-More information and examples of the different image transform options are available [here](https://pytorch.org/vision/stable/auto_examples/plot_transforms.html#sphx-glr-auto-examples-plot-transforms-py).

-Parameter:
--  `augment_choice` defines which image augmentation(s) are used during model training.
-Default value is `None`.

-The parameter value can be set in command line when initiating training:

-`python train.py --augment_choice identity`